US official says there's a 'fair chance' airstrike killed civilians in Mosul

 "Because we struck in that area, I think there's a fair chance that we did it."

-Townsend, commander of Combined Joint Task Force Operation Inherent Resolve, said the US has sent experts to the scene of the March 17 US airstrike in west Mosul to investigate allegations of civilian casualties.
+Townsend, commander of Combined Joint Task Force Operation Inherent Resolve, said the US has sent experts to the scene of the airstrike in west Mosul to investigate allegations of civilian casualties.

 He said investigators are assessing whether ISIS was fighting from the building with civilians in order to "lure" the US "deliberately, or they were just using them as human shields to try to protect their fighting position."